 Before: Empty Space

 Claire Staszak’s attic space—which serves as the top level of her Chicago bungalow—left a lot to be desired when it came to utility and design.
-Claire, the founder of Centered By Design, had big goals for the space though, including turning this blank canvas into a stunner of a master bedroom.
+Claire, the founder of Centered By Design, had big goals for the space though, including turning this blank canvas into a stunner of a primary bedroom.

 08 of 16

-After: Mesmerizing Master
+After: Mesmerizing Primary

 Check out this amazing new attic space, which Claire and her husband managed to brighten up in a myriad of ways to fit a more modern aesthetic.
 The space, which had previously been used to house the furry residents of a cat rescue, saw a complete overhaul with the addition of new paint and exposed beams, both of which add depth and dimension for a more open feel.Continue to 9 of 16 below.

 10 of 16

 Behold another awe-inspiring attic-to-primary bedroom makeover.
 Lindsay needed all of the room she could get in her 900 square foot house, though it took her four years of living there to finally put this space to use.
 Features include built-in cabinets to make the best of limited wall space (due in no small part to that deeply slanted ceiling), plush carpeting, and lots of Wayfair décor.
 Her pup, Sage, looks to be thoroughly enjoying the upgrade.